peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 Specifies what kind of data a message body is.

 A media type consists of a top-level type (the general category of the data), a subtype (the specific type), and an optional list of parameters.
-For example, the media type `text/plain; charset = utf-8` is a text media type ("text"), namely, a plain text type ("plain"), and he parameters say that the data uses UTF-8, a Unicode character ncoding ("charset = utf-8").
-Other top-level types include "audio", video", and "application".
+For example, the media type `text/plain; charset = utf-8`  is a text media type ("text"), namely, a plain text type ("plain"), and the parameters say that the data uses UTF-8, a Unicode character encoding ("charset = utf-8").
+Other top-level types include "audio", "video", and "application".

 A media type is sometimes known as a "MIME type", for Multipurpose Internet Mail Extensions, the standard that introduced media types.

 This type is immutable, meaning its values can't be changed once it' s created.
 To create a changeable media type object, use the MediaTypeBuilder class.

-<b>Note:</b>According to RFC 2049, unrecognized subtypes of the top-level type `multipart` must be treated as `multipart/mixed` and unrecognized media types as the media type `application/octet-stream` .
+<b>Note:</b> According to RFC 2049, unrecognized subtypes of the top-level type  `multipart`  must be treated as `multipart/mixed`  and unrecognized media types as the media type  `application/octet-stream` .

 ### Member Summary
 * <code>[public static readonly PeterO.Mail.MediaType ApplicationOctetStream;](#ApplicationOctetStream)</code> - Specifies the media type "application/octet-stream", used for arbitrary binary data.